Baruk1-netizen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script counts the number of directories in the PATH.
+This script lists environment variables.